Inset shows Author Donald McPhail, with background photo of the author taken in 1959, at Giza.

 “The Millionaires Cruise: Sailing Toward Black Tuesday” is a unique first novel by Donald McPhail, now 77 years old.
 He was a longtime freelance writer, and for more than forty years a marketing executive in the airline and hospitality industries.

-"The Peacemakers" is a sequel, due out in 2018.
+"Prisoners Of War" is a sequel, due out in 2018.
 This is a powerful examination of human durability and cruelty.
 Despite explosive scenes of war, this is a gentle book, and an unwavering anti-war story.
-Meticulously researched, “The Peacemakers” is alive with tales of conflict and love, deceit and honor, politics and idealism.
+Meticulously researched, “Prisoners Of War” is alive with tales of conflict and love, deceit and honor, politics and idealism.

-Set in Hawaii, Asia and South Africa, “The Peacemakers” is a provocative and original story that examines crucial questions and presents compelling examples of terrible cruelty and personal resilience, from the pre-war Thirties through the turbulent, Vietnam-dominated Seventies.
+Set in Hawaii, Asia and South Africa, “Prisoners Of War” is a provocative and original story that examines crucial questions and presents compelling examples of terrible cruelty and personal resilience, from the pre-war Thirties through the turbulent, Vietnam-dominated Seventies.

 Born in Santiago, Chile in 1940, McPhail was raised in Palo Alto, California.
 He traveled the world for many years, gathering ideas and observing different cultures.
 McPhail first discovered his interest in people and places in 1959, when he visited his father’s home country, South Africa, a place he loves and has visited many times since.